cubos/node-inject/README.md

 ## `registerScopedValue(name, value)`

-Similar to `registerValue`, `registerScopedValue` can be used to register values to be consumed with `useValue`.
+Similar to `registerValue`, `registerScopedValue` can be used to register values to be consumed with `use`.
 But they will only be available within the same scope.

 # Test Setup

 The goal of this library is to make dependency injection during unit tests easy.
 This is our suggested architecture:

 1. Create your service classes and values.
-They can `useService` and `useValue` freely, but they should not register themselves.
+They can `use` freely, but they should not register themselves.
-2. Create your controllers and routes consuming those services with `useService`.
+2. Create your controllers and routes consuming those services with `use`.
 3. Create your application entry point file.
 This is the only file that won't be tested.
 It should register all services and start the application server.
 4. Create a test setup file.
 Assuming Jest, you should pass this file as `setupFilesAfterEnv` on jest config.
 It should have a `beforeAll` that can register some default mock or services/values that all tests can use.
 Then it must call the following: